-When assessing someone's reputation, De Nederlandsche Bank (DNB) evaluates a natural person's propriety and professional competence.
+In a reputation assessment, De Nederlandsche Bank (DNB) evaluates a natural person's integrity and professional competence.

 We conduct a reputation assessment if a natural person acquires or increases a qualifying holding in a financial enterprise which requires us to issue a declaration of no-objection (DNO).
-DNB assesses the reputation of the day-to-day policymakers of the legal entity requesting the DNO.
+This involves assessing the track record of the day-to-day policymakers of the legal entity requesting the DNO.

-We perform reputation assessments based on the information provided by the natural person to be assessed, and our review of that information.
-A reputation assessment not only involves an evaluation of a person's propriety but also of someone's professional competence.
-We make a further distinction between management competence and technical competence.
+We perform reputation assessments based on the information provided by the natural person to be assessed, and our evaluation of that information.
+A reputation assessment not only involves an evaluation of a person's integrity and propriety, but also of their professional competence.
+In assessing competence, we distinguish between management competence and technical competence.

-Management competence largely depends on experience in acquiring and managing holdings, and the careful consideration observed in the process.
+Management competence largely depends on experience in acquiring and managing holdings, and the individual's conscientiousness in the process.
 Technical competence is mostly evident through experience in leading a financial enterprise as a majority shareholder or as someone who has effectively managed a financial enterprise.
-The experience must also show proof of exercising due care.
+The experience must also attest to the exercise of due care.

-Other than with propriety, the assessment of professional competence will take into account the level of influence of the DNO applicant in the financial enterprise.
+Contrary to integrity assessments, assessments of professional competence also take into account the level of influence of the DNO applicant in the financial enterprise.